List of Assassin's Creed characters: Agaté

-Agaté is a former slave who appears in Assassin's Creed III: Liberation as the leader of the local Brotherhood of Assassins cell in colonial French Louisiana, and primarily operates from his hideout in the Louisiana Bayou.
-Enslaved from a young age, Agaté comes into contact with revolutionary disruptor François Mackandal, who teaches him the ways of the Assassins.
-After his Mentor's death in 1758, Agaté travels to Louisiana, a marked man, and hides in the bayou.
-He subsequently recruits Aveline and Gérald Blanc, whom he trains to be his agents in New Orleans.
-Although Agaté cares for his students, he is secretive in his dealings with them.
-Due to Aveline's natural impulsiveness and disinclination to follow orders, Agaté clashes with her frequently and begins to doubt her loyalty to the cause.
-Over the years, their mutual distrust of each another cause them to grow apart.
+Agaté (c.
+1722 – 1777) (voiced by Tristan D. Lalla) is a former slave and the Mentor of the Louisiana Brotherhood of Assassins, who primarily operates from his hideout in the Louisiana Bayou.
+Born in Africa, Agaté was enslaved from a young age and, while working on a plantation in Saint-Domingue, befriended two other slaves, Baptiste and Jeanne (Aveline's mother), falling in love with the latter.
+All three eventually encountered revolutionary disruptor François Mackandal, who taught them the ways of the Assassins.
+In 1738, Agaté and Baptiste formally joined the Brotherhood and escaped the plantation with Mackandal, but Jeanne refused to do the same and stayed behind.
+Following their Mentor's death in 1758, Agaté abandoned Baptiste and traveled to Louisiana to establish his own Brotherhood, recruiting and training Aveline and Gérald Blanc to be his agents in New Orleans.
+Agaté cares for his students, especially Aveline, whom he sees as a daughter because of his past relationship with her mother, but is secretive in his dealings with them, causing Aveline to in turn disobey his orders regularly.
+Over the years, their mutual distrust of each another causes them to grow apart.
 When Aveline returns to Agaté in 1777 to reveal the identity of the true leader of Louisiana's Templar Order, he attacks her, believing her to have betrayed the Assassins.
-She wins, causing Agaté, who is overwhelmed with humiliation, to leap to his death from the top of his treehouse.
+Aveline wins, causing Agaté, who is overwhelmed with humiliation, to leap to his death from the top of his treehouse.